emilyst/video2gif/README.md

 `video2gif` eases converting any video into a GIF.

-It uses [FFMpeg], so it understands any video that [FFMpeg] does.
+It uses [FFmpeg], so it understands any video that [FFmpeg] does.
 It has an array of options to allow you to select the part of the video you want, crop it automatically, overlay text, and manipulate the color and brightness.